Skip to Content

 • the number of Ukrainians who move between EU countries.

-There is considerable uncertainty about the estimated number of applications in 2024, as it is difficult to predict how the war in Ukraine and the resulting refugee situation will develop.
+The number of applications expected to arrive in 2025 involves considerable uncertainties, as it is difficult to predict how the war in Ukraine and the resulting refugee situation will develop.
+The EU General Affairs Council decided in June 2024 to extend the temporary protection until March 2026 for Ukrainians fleeing the war.

-Number of asylum applications is expected to increase moderately
+Number of asylum applications predicted to remain on a moderate level

-The number of asylum applications in the European Union has remained at a high level since 2022 and continued to increase in 2023.
-The high number of applications is partly due to protracted conflicts in the main countries of origin and the strain on the internal refugee situation in transit countries.
-However, the increase in the number of asylum applications in Europe has not had a major impact on the number of applications in Finland.
+The number of asylum applications has remained at a high level in the European Union since 2022.
+The high number of applications is partly due to protracted conflicts, authoritarian regimes, lack of financial prospects, and the strain on the internal refugee situation in transit countries outside the EU.
+However, the increase in the number of asylum applications submitted in Europe has not had any major impact on application volumes in Finland or in the other Nordic countries.
+In 2024, a total of 2,405 first asylum applications were submitted in Finland.
+This is approximately 47% less compared to the year 2023.

 The number of student applications to Finland is expected to increase in the coming years